smallhadroncollider/taskell/docs/html/index.md

 On a Mac you can use the `alt` characters: e.g. `quit = œ` is equivalent to `alt+q`.

 You shouldn't try to assign the `1`-`9` keys, as it will not overwrite the default behaviour.

+#### Due Dates

+Due dates must be input with the format `YYYY-MM-DD` or `YYYY-MM-DD HH:MM`.
+The date will not be accepted otherwise.

+By default times are stored in the Markdown file as UTC.
+If you would like local times (and are unlikely to open the file in lots of different timezones) then you can set `localTimes` to `true` in the `markdown` section of the [config file](#configuration).
+If you have this setting on and you change timezone, you'll get a diff on all your times the next time you make changes to the file.

 ### Theming